Hubbry Logo

-Welcome to the Edith Clarke Hub!
-This community hub — built on top of and serving as a companion to the Wikipedia article — lets you discuss, collect, and organize everything related to Edith Clarke.
+Welcome to the community hub built on top of the Edith Clarke Wikipedia article.
+Here, you can discuss, collect, and organize anything related to Edith Clarke.

 Edith Clarke was born on a farm in Howard County, Maryland, to Susan Dorsey Owings and John Ridgely Clarke.
 Losing both parents at a young age presented significant challenges, yet this early adversity fueled her determination and independence.